Traveller is a role-playing game set against a background drawn from adventure oriented science fiction.

 Most of the data that allows the site to function is exposed by various APIs over HTTP and can be used by other sites and applications.
 See the API Documentation for more details.

 The aspect ratio of the map follows the Classic Traveller convention of hexagonal parsecs, so parsecs are cos(30°):1 rather than square.
 This means that the map on this site matches the Classic Traveller resources such as the Imperium Map, maps in the Alien Modules, the Spinward Marches and Solomani Rim modules, and hexagonal subsector maps.
-The maps may appear distorted when compared with square-based maps such as the Atlas of the Imperium or MegaTraveller-era publications.
+Maps that use squares for parsecs, such as the Atlas of the Imperium or MegaTraveller-era publications, may appear distorted in comparison.

 When zoomed out to larger scales, the stars are rendered pseudo-randomly rather than trying to display the actual system data.
 This maintains the appearance of the Imperium Map poster.
 Rifts are simply left empty.
-At extremely large scales the structure of Milky Way galaxy is represented using an illustration by Robert Hurt (SSC), JPL-Caltech, NASA, circa 2005.
+Zooming out further, rifts details from Mike Mikesh from Security Leak fanzine are used, and at extremely large scales the structure of Milky Way galaxy is represented using an illustration by Robert Hurt (SSC), JPL-Caltech, NASA, circa 2005.

-- Follow the Grand Tour route that the intrepid adventures from The Travellers' Digest took.
+- Follow the Grand Tour route taken by the intrepid adventures from The Travellers' Digest.

 - Follow the Arrival Vengeance - Archduke Norris' last desperate attempt to save the Third Imperium.